-Midfielder Woodhouse signed for City in May 2005, the club he supported as a Driffield youngster.
-He signed a two year deal and was briefly made first team captain, but he failed to impress on the pitch and by the folloiwng January he had moved on to Grimsby Town.
+Midfielder Curtis Woodhouse signed for City in May 2005, the club he supported as a Driffield youngster.
+He signed a two year deal and was briefly made first team captain but failed to impress on the pitch and by the following January he had moved on to Grimsby Town.

-After spending his early teenage years at York City, Woodhosue switched to Sheffield United at 16 and made his first team debut for the Blades in 1987.
-He became a first team regular at Bramall Lane and in 2001 Woodhosue switched to Birmingham City for a £1m fee.
-His two years at St Andrews were mixed and in 2003 he movedon to Peterborough United, prior to his spell at Hull City.
+After spending his early teenage years at York City, Curtis Woodhouse switched to Sheffield United at 16 and made his first team debut for the Blades against Crewe Alexandra in November 1997.
+At the start of the 1998/99 season he became a first team regular at Bramall Lane and kept that role for two and half seasons, compiling six goals in 122 senior appearances.

-Curtis’s spell at Grimsby lasted only a few months and by the summer of 2006 he started to pursue a professional boxing career, while also turning out in the Conference for Rushden & Diamonds.
-After further spells in the non-Leagues Woodhouse had a six month spell as manager of Sheffield FC in 2012.
-In subsequent years he went on to manage Goole, Hull United and Bridlington Town.
+Curtis joined Grimsby Town in January 2006 but his stay at Blundell Park lasted only six months, scoring once in 19 senior appearances.
+These were his last games in senior football as by the summer of 2006 he started to pursue a professional boxing career while also turning out for Conference National side Rushden & Diamonds.
+After further spells playing in the non-leagues over the next six years, Woodhouse had a six month spell as manager of Sheffield FC between May and December 2012 before resigning to refocus on his boxing career.